What to expect

 To successfully participate in the telehealth session, you will need a smart device or laptop with a forward-facing camera.
 In addition, you will need a good Wi-Fi connection or strong data reception.
 Once you click on the telehealth link, a telehealth window will appear on your device's browser or laptop browser.
-At the bottom of the telehealth window, you will need to click the microphone and camera button to enable sound and audio.
-If you are having difficulties with your telehealth window before the start of the session, please text the number that was used to send the telehealth link to your phone.
+At the bottom of the telehealth window, you will need to click the microphone and camera buttons to enable sound and audio.
+If you are having difficulties with your telehealth window before the start of the session, please text our office cell phone number 269-270-6840.

 It is typical to have high anxiety during your first appointment at The Anxiety Treatment Center of West Michigan.
 Many new clients don't know what to expect during the first appointment, which may aggravate anxiety.
 Most new clients experience moderate to high levels of anxiety during their first appointment.

 Some new clients may feel an urge to cancel or not show up for their telehealth appointment due to the discomfort of speaking to a stranger via video conferencing.
 In addition, some clients may feel a need to take fast-acting anxiety medication to help with anxiety during their first appointment.

 Below, is an itinerary to reduce some of the uncertainty of the first meeting.
 Although it may seem helpful to take anxiety medication, this may limit your ability to fully share your anxiety experience with your therapist.
 In addition, if you do feel like canceling or not showing up for your telehealth session due to high anxiety, don’t!
 Lol!
 I promise you will be glad you attended your new client telehealth session.